bhidalto/terraform-appengine/modules/standard/basic_scaling/README.md

 ## Outputs

-Once the App Engine Flexible Basic Scaling has been successfully created after running the `terraform.apply` command, the following attributes will be displayed as output:
+Once the App Engine Standard Basic Scaling has been successfully created after running the `terraform.apply` command, the following attributes will be displayed as output:

 | Output | Description |
 | --- | --- |